crrobinson14/lambda-meta/README.md

 ## TODO

-1. This module depends on `aws-xray-sdk-core`, `lodash`, and `uuid`.
+1. This module depends on `aws-xray-sdk-core`, `lodash`, 'type-of-is', and `uuid`.
 At some point we will probably move these to be peer dependencies but the author's projects all required these modules anyway so this was left "simple" for now.
 Feel free to submit a PR to change this. :)
 2. We need to get some tests into the project.
 The thing is, testing requires a local Lambda emulator.
 The author is using the [Serverless](serverless.com) framework for his projects, but "SAM Local" is probably a better choice for testing an NPM like this.
 This was left for phase-2 to address.